 “RSS feeds” is not an abbreviation; the three letters constitute one.
 Introduce semantic distance between the service and the initialism for it: “Users can choose from any Web site that offers RSS feeds (RSS is short for Really Simple Syndication).”

-3 Responses to “7 Cases in Which the Name Is Not the Thing”
+3 thoughts on “7 Cases in Which the Name Is Not the Thing”

 Thanks for the reminder!